IAmNini/project-2/README.md

 ## Overview

-This is my second project of the software engineering immersive course at GA London.
+This is my second project of the Software Engineering Immersive course at GA London.
 The assignment was to build a React application that consumes a public API.
 The project was to be completed in teams of 2 within 48 hours.

-Making use of the Space-X public API, we built a website that allows the user to see all the past launches that Space-X has done, as well as all the upcoming launches to be done.
+Making use of Space-X's public API, we built a website that allows the user to see all the past launches that Space-X has done, as well as all the upcoming launches that are planned.
-As the API is being updated when a launch is done, the webpage will be automatically render the flights from upcoming and past flights.
+As the API is being updated when a launch is done, the webpage will be automatically render the launches from upcoming and past launches.

-You can launch the site on GitHub pages [here](https://iamnini.github.io/project-2/)
+You can see the website on GitHub pages [here](https://iamnini.github.io/project-2/)

 ## The Brief